-- 1. The Council shall consist of at least one Minister from each Member State and shall be the supreme decision making authority of SACU matters. - 2.
-The Council shall be responsible for the overall policy direction and functioning of SACU institutions, including the formulation of policy mandates, procedures and guidelines for the SACU institutions. - 3.
-The Council shall appoint an Executive Secretary of SACU - 4.
+- The Council shall consist of at least one Minister from each Member State. - 2.
+The Council shall be responsible for decision-making on the overall policy direction and functioning of SACU institutions, including the formulation of policy mandates, procedures and guidelines for the SACU institutions. - 3.
+The Council shall appoint an Executive Secretary of SACU. - 4.
 The Council shall appoint the members of the Tariff Board. - 5.
-The Council shall approve the budgets of the Secretariat, the Tariff Board and the Tribunal. - 6.
-The Council shall oversee the implementation of the policies of SACU. - 7.
+The Council shall approve the budgets of the Secretariat, the Tariff Board, and the Tribunal. - The Council shall oversee the implementation of the policies of SACU. - 7.
 The Council shall approve customs tariffs, rebates, refunds or drawbacks and trade related remedies. - 8.
-The Council shall have the authority to create additional technical liaison committees and other additional institutions and to determine and alter their terms of reference. - 9.
-The Council shall meet at least once in each quarter of a financial year, unless agreed otherwise. - 10.
-The Chair of the Council shall be held in turn by each Member State for a period of twelve months in the order to be decided by the Council.
+The Council shall have the authority to create additional technical liaison committees and other additional institutions and to determine and alter their terms of reference. - The Council shall determine the procedures and criteria for the admission of new members and make recommendations to the Summit. - 10.
+The Council shall meet at least once in each quarter of a financial year, unless agreed otherwise.

+11. The Chair of the Council shall be held in turn by each Member State for a period of twelve months in the order to be decided by the Council.